rovo79/guides/source/tutorial/routes-and-templates.md

 AND building Ember applications.</p>
 ```

-Run `ember serve` (or `ember s` for short) from the shell to start the Ember development server,
-and then go to `localhost:4200/about` to see our new app in action!
+Go to `localhost:4200/about` to see our new app in action!

 ## A Contact Route